isomerpages/mlaw-corp/_realign/1-keyfeatures.md

 If the parties do not dispute the termination under the Framework but are unable to agree on the consequences of termination, either party may serve and lodge a **Notice of Adjustment** within the specified time to seek an Assessor’s determination.

-For more details on how to serve and lodge a Notice for Negotiation, Notice of Objection or Notice of Adjustment, please refer here <hyperlink to (2) Process for renegotiation of contract terms and termination of contract>.
+For more details on how to serve and lodge a Notice for Negotiation, Notice of Objection or Notice of Adjustment, please refer [here](/realign/process-renegotiation).

 ### <a name="3contracts">Contracts Affecting Essential Services and National Interest</a> <a href="#s3" title="Return to top">↩</a> ###